romariorios/apolo/README.md

 ### Goal

-The goal of the lirbary is to make Lua about as convenient to write launcher scripts as, say, Python or Perl, by removing the need to select a set of necessary variables for the task and providing an API with similar functionalities.
+The goal of the library is to make Lua about as convenient to write launcher scripts as, say, Python or Perl, by removing the need to select a set of necessary variables for the task and providing an API with similar functionalities.

-## Compililing
+## Compiling

 Apolo is a **Lua 5.3** C library, so, to compile the library, the Lua headers need to be available.
 The code has been tested with **gcc** under both Windows (through MinGW[1]) and